lemon24/global_id/performance.md

 On CPython, the server *did not* manage to generate 100K ids/second.
-I suspect this is because it can't send/receive packets fast enough, although I did manage to reach 100K requests/second with a simple echo server, the code itself being slow is probably an issue too.
+I suspect this is because it can't send/receive packets fast enough, although I did manage to reach 100K requests/second with a simple echo server, so the code itself being slow is probably an issue too.

 On PyPy, the server *did* generate over 100K ids/second (~110K).